-These vaccines are recommended by WHO's Strategic Advisory Group of Experts on Immunization (SAGE) for use in the Ebola outbreak.
+These two vaccines are recommended by WHO's Strategic Advisory Group of Experts on Immunization (SAGE) for use in Ebola outbreaks.

 Through close contact with developers of investigational treatments and with national regulators in the Member States, EMA has identified four treatments that could potentially be made available to patients, if required: